sanduteo95/Compiler-Construction/README.md

 	x = f(expression);

 	However, there are no check as of now to see if the function exists.
+	!!!
+Also, the function can be a lambda function.

 Const of int